 EE-241.
 Digital Design

 The electronics of digital devices, including Bipolar TTL and CMOS, digital logic functions (e.g., AND, OR, INVERT), Boolean algebra, combinational logic, minimization techniques, digital storage devices, synchronous sequential design, state machines, programmable logic.
 Three one-hour lectures and one two-hour lab per week.
+(Note: starting Summer 2018 EE283 will be a prerequisite.)

 This course is normally offered in the spring semester, and is normally taken by EE students in their 4th semester.
 Such students will come in with some familiarity with digital devices from EE 283 Electrical Measurement Lab, in which simple digital circuits are built using solderless breadboards and small and medium scale integrated circuits.
 However, anyone who has a bit of background and a willingness to dive in and learn can take this course.
 It is intended to be accessible, for example, to students in Math or Computer Science, who typically have a better background in theory concerning numbers and logic, but who come in with less hands-on experience.
+After 2018, with EE283 as a prerequisite, students will have to be able to demonstrate considerably more depth of knowledge in lieu of credit for EE283.